virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - parameters are absent

-### onAfterSetDockerEntryPoint
+### onAfterSetEntryPoint

-This event will be called after the [*setDockerEntryPoint*](/reference/docker-actions/#docker-environment-variables) action.
+This event will be called after the [*setEntryPoint*](/reference/docker-actions/#docker-environment-variables) action.
 It is executed for every docker container upon setting the entry point.
-The *onAfterSetDockerEntryPoint* event is applied for Docker containers only.
+The *onAfterSetEntryPoint* event is applied for Docker containers only.

 **Event Placeholders:**